 Visitors braving the smelly aroma in a corpse flower in 2023.
 Photo: Alexandra Drewniak

-Renowned for its towering size, pungent aroma and fleeting appearance, the endangered plant is expected to draw thousands of visitors keen to experience this rare botanical phenomenon.
+Renowned for its towering size, pungent aroma and fleeting appearance, the endangered plant drew around 7,000 thousand visitors keen to experience this rare botanical phenomenon.

 Also known as the Titan Arum and Amorphophallus titanum, the Sumatran plant releases a distinctive scent often likened to rotting flesh.